Enlightened Society Assembly

 Please do not make airplane reservations until you have received your full acceptance from the Office of Practice and Education.

 Melissa Moore, PhD., has been a Shambhalian since 1979.
 She received her Master’s degree from Naropa and a PhD in Psychological Anthropology from California Institute of Integral Studies.
-She became an Acharya in 2012.
-Melissa was co- founding Director of The Karuna Training, a professional training in Contemplative Psychology offered throughout Europe and currently starting up in Northern California.
-Melissa is currently a Senior Executive of Family Service Agency (FSA) San Francisco and the founding Director of The Felton Institute since 2005.
+She became an Acharya (most senior teacher in the Shambhala tradition) in 2012.
+She co-founded, and is a head teacher in, The Karuna Training, a two-year professional training program in contemplative Psychology now offered in 7 Countries.
+Dr. Moore has worked in community behavioral health for several years and was the founding director of The Felton Institute, a mental health research and training Institute in San Francisco from 2005 – 2016.